16 Best Waterfalls in Oklahoma

 1. Turner Falls

-You can take a dip in the cool water pool below the falls and feel the splash as the rushing water adds to it from the cliff above.
-You can spend a full day or several at the park and make the waterfall just one part of the experience.
+Take a dip in the cool water pool below the falls and feel the splash as the rushing water adds to it from the cliff above.
+Spend a full day or several at the park and make the waterfall just one part of the experience.

 There is camping available at the park, so you can stay and take some time to locate Collings Castle, a historic estate hidden in the landscape.
 There are many hiking trails, caves, picnic areas, campsites, and beaches in the park.
 The park does require an admission fee.